JustDoom/ArchiveEngineBackend/README.md

 ### Indexer

-- [x] Indexing of links from a certain topDomain
+- [x] Indexing of links from a certain domain
 - [x] Increment the timestamp automatically when a request is done
 - [ ] Re-try indexing of failed requests (Usually 504 errors)
 - [x] Stop indexing at a certain date
-- [x] Allow controlling of basic features (If indexer is running, topDomain to index, start timestamp?) with startup arguments
+- [x] Allow controlling of basic features (If indexer is running, domain to index, start timestamp?) with startup arguments
 - [ ] Allow indexing of multiple domains at once.
 Not sure of the request limit to archive.org's API
-- [ ] Stop duplicate links, links can be in it multiple times (links that change like topDomain.com/latestDownload) but not if everything is the same (timestamp, link, mimeType, status code etc) as it would be the exact same link.
+- [ ] Stop duplicate links, links can be in it multiple times (links that change like domain.com/latestDownload) but not if everything is the same (timestamp, link, mimeType, status code etc) as it would be the exact same link.